emwalker/blog.digraph.app/_posts/2019-06-07-links-to-review-section-added.md

 ---
 layout: default
-permalink: 2019-06-07-links-to-review-added.html
+permalink: 2019-06-07-links-to-review-section-added.html
 title: Links to review section added
 ---

 # "Links to review" section added
 <byline>Eric Walker, June 7, 2019</byline>

-During my day job as a software developer, I'll often be waiting for a long-running process to complete.
+During my day job as a software developer, I'll often find myself waiting for a long-running process to complete.
-During such moments I might head over to [Hacker News](https://news.ycombinator.com/) to see what the latest headlines are, and a few might catch my attention.
+During such moments I might head over to [Hacker News](https://news.ycombinator.com/) to see what the latest headlines are, and two or three might catch my attention.
 I usually don't have more than a few minutes to skim an article and the comments, but I'll often want to come back to them later on.

 To help with this situation, a new section called "Links to review" has been added to